BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - **Pinpoint Accuracy** `ACTIVE`

-Elfhelm may re-roll To Hit, To Wound and In The Way rolls when using his throwing spears, and never suffers the normal -1 penalty when moving and shooting with his throwing spears.
+Elfhelm never suffers the -1 penalty for Moving and Shooting when using his [throwing] [spears][Spear].
+Additionally, when [throwing] his [throwing] [spears][Spear], Elfhelm may re-roll any failed To Hit, To Wound or In The Way Rolls when making that shooting attack.

 </div>